kh296/dawn-vllm/README.md

     sbatch --account=<project_account> vllm_install.sh
     ```
   - **Option 2**: if you have your own `conda` installation,
-    Submit a Slurm job for the installation as follows:
+    submit a Slurm job for the installation as follows:
     ```
     # Substitute for <project_account> a valid project account.
     # Substitute for <conda_home> the path to your conda installation.
     # Substitute for <conda_env> the name to be given to the conda
-    # environment for this installaion.
+    # environment for this installation.
-    # Output written to build_image.log.
+    # Output written to vllm_install.log.
     sbatch --account=<project_account> vllm_install.sh -c <conda_home> -e <conda_env>
     ```
    From when the Slurm job starts running, installation typically takes